mikermcneil/parley/README.md

 }, 50);
 ```

+This behavior leads to stability issues, wasted dev hours, security vulnerabilities, extreme susceptibility to denial-of-service attacks, weeping, crying, moaning, therapist appointments and much wailing and gnashing of teeth.

+**But if you're using Node >= v7.9, you're in luck.  `await` solves _all_ of these problems.**

+> If you're new to Node, congratulations!
+You're getting started at _the best possible time_.
+It's never been faster, easier, and more secure to build apps with JavaScript.
+>
+> And for those of us that have been using Node.js for years, these are incredibly exciting times to be a Node.js developer.
+As a community, we've finally conquered one of Node's biggest challenges and it's often-quoted only remaining hurdle to adoption: "callback hell".
+The callbacks are dead.
+Long live `await`!

+#### What if I'm stuck with an old version of Node.js?

+Well, then buckle up.

-To protect against this, always be sure to use try...catch blocks around any logic
+To protect against the problems mentioned above, you'll need to always be sure to use try...catch blocks around any logic
 that might throw in an asynchronous, Node-style callback.

 For example: